Ancient Egyptian Food

 Food and drink was stored in clay jars, and some houses had an underground storage area where it was a little cooler.
 But food was usually cooked and eaten fresh every day.

-Wheat and barley were the main ingredients of ancient Egyptian bread.
+Wheat (emmer), a type of millet and barley were the main raw materials of ancient Egyptian bread.
 Sometimes other ingredients were used such as yeast, milk, salt, spices, fruits, vegetables, honey, eggs and butter.

 As bread was the most widely eaten of all the ancient Egyptian food, the Egyptians developed a method to grind the grain much faster.
-The baker (usually the women of the household) would add sand or ground stone into the grinding pot along with the grain, which facilitated the grinding process and produced the flour in record time.
+They would add sand or ground stone into the grinding mill along with the grain, which facilitated the grinding process and produced the flour faster.

 This, unfortunately, caused a lot of wear on the teeth.
 Most mummies were found with teeth worn down to the pulp.
-This was probably the most common health problem in ancient Egypt.
-Sadly, they never made the connection and had to endure great pain from a very young age.
+This was probably the most common health problem in ancient Egypt, and ancient Egyptians had to endure great pain from a very young age.

 In the earlier days, bread was baked in open fires.
 Later on ovens were made with the fire contained at the bottom and an opening at the top for the dough.